+^{24.} Cavers, supra note 4, at 146.

-As noted earlier, one can only guess how the majority read the purpose behind the Delaware host-guest rule.
+25. One can only guess how the majority read the purpose behind the Delaware host-guest rule.
 Only the dissent indulges in an in-depth analysis as to the policy behind the statute.
 In the discussion no question is raised as to the applicability of Delaware law in a totally domestic Delaware case where the motorist is uninsured.
 Although Delaware law will undoubtedly apply, if host-guest collusion is the policy behind the host-guest rule it has no relevance to the uninsured motorist case.
 This leads to the curious situation that Delaware will apply its law to a domestic situation when it furthers no rational purpose to do so.
 This author categorically rejects such nonsense.
+For an analysis of this problem see text accompanying footnotes 36-40.

-Pa 572, 267 A2d at 859.
+26. 439 Pa. at 572, 267 A.2d at 859.

+27. Id. at 858.

-host-guest relationship was entered into; it would have done so to further values other than those of unfair surprise to the defendant.
-If the unfairness which troubles Cavers and the Cipolla court stems from the fear that a defendant should have the right to plan for his liability exposure we must assume that he is uninsured (for if he is insured the concern belongs to the insurer).
+have found for plaintiff and would not have been overly concerned with the surprise of the defendant.
+And even, if the court would have seen fit to adopt Cavers' fifth principle of preference28 favoring the law of the state in which the host-guest relationship was entered into; it would have done so to further values other than those of unfair surprise to the defendant.29 If the unfairness which troubles Cavers and the Cipolla court stems from the fear that a defendant should have the right to plan for his liability exposure we must assume that he is uninsured (for if he is insured the concern belongs to the insurer).
 Surely, territorialism is not built on the back of the uninsured motorist.

-If I may hazard an educated guess, it would be that Cavers' territorialism is more potent than the rationale offered to support it.36 To support my "guesstimate" I should like to draw on a much discussed choice-of-law case arising from the embattled New York Court of Appeals, Tooker v.
-Lopez.37 It will be recalled that the tragic events of that case arose entirely in the state of Michigan.
+If I may hazard an educated guess, it would be that Cavers' territorialism is more potent than the rationale offered to support it.30 To support my "guesstimate" I should like to draw on a much discussed choice-of-law case arising from the embattled New York Court of Appeals, Tooker v.
+Lopez.31 It will be recalled that the tragic events of that case arose entirely in the state of Michigan.
 Plaintiff's and Defendant's deceased daughters, both New York residents, were co-eds attending Michigan State University.
 They and a third fellow student, a resident of Michigan embarked on a local Michigan trip which ended in the death of the two New Yorkers.
-The students were all in residence at the University and the trip was "intrinsically and exclusively a Michigan trip, concerned only with Michigan places, roads and conditions".38 The choice-of-law problem arose because New York has no host-guest rule and Michigan denies recovery in host-guest cases in the absence of "gross negligence or willful misconduct" on the part of the defendant.
+The students were all in residence at the University and the trip was "intrinsically and exclusively a Michigan trip, concerned only with Michigan places, roads and conditions".32 The choice-of-law problem arose because New York has no host-guest rule and Michigan denies recovery in host-guest cases in the absence of "gross negligence or willful misconduct" on the part of the defendant.